How To Take Care Of Yourself While Caring For Others

-If you have gotten in over your head but there is a light at the end of the tunnel, keep your focus on the light at the end of the tunnel.
+If you’ve gotten in over your head but there is a light at the end of the tunnel, keep your focus on the light at the end of the tunnel.
 Sometimes those we love need, for a certain amount of time, our extra care and attention.
-That is life.
+That’s life.

 Nonetheless, don’t let yourself get lost in it.

-Besides the delegation muscle you need to develop, you also need to develop the “ability to say no” muscle.
+Besides the asking and delegation muscles you need to develop, you also need to develop the “ability to say no” muscle.
 This goes back to knowing realistically what you can and cannot do and honor it.